 Vancouver trio, Hotel Mira, returns with its first full-length album, a collection of songs brimming with musical confidence and melodic bravado that belies the simmering anxiety of singer-songwriter Charlie Kerr’s personal challenges.
-There is not a single compromise to contemporary pop tastes as the music on Perfectionism runs the gamut Continue Reading

-A review from a decade ago… “Oh if this album is a hit, they’ll probably release another one!” was the cynical response from the CD store clerk, when I mentioned that Fambly Cat was Grandaddy’s last album, their swan song, so to speak.
+“Oh if this album is a hit, they’ll probably release another one!” was the cynical response from the CD store clerk, when I mentioned that Fambly Cat was Grandaddy’s last album, their swan song, so to speak.

 Background 50 FOOT WAVE is an American alternative rock band, formed in 2003.
 The band is fronted by singer-songwriter Kristin Hersh (of Throwing Muses fame) and backed by Bernard Georges on bass and Rob Ahlers on drums.

 Background Radiohead are an English rock band from Abingdon, Oxfordshire, formed in 1985.
 The band consists of Thom Yorke (lead vocals, guitar, piano, keyboards), Jonny Greenwood (lead guitar, keyboards, other instruments), Colin Greenwood (bass), Phil Selway (drums, percussion, backing vocals) and Ed O’Brien (guitar, backing vocals).
 A Moon Shaped Pool is the band’s ninth studio album.

 In their fourth live appearance in Singapore, Copeland tugged on the heartstrings once more.
 It’s been six years and for this comeback, the band gave its loyal and adoring fans a special night – a set list of songs handpicked by fans themselves.